jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 # What caused this gravitational wave signal?

-## Part A - Some background
+## Part A - Background

-Before starting import all packages that we will use throughout
+Import all packages that we will use throughout

 ```python